Automattic/jetpack/readme.txt

 * General: avoid conflicting with other plugins when suggesting Jetpack features on the Plugins screen.
 * Publicize: avoid errors when the feature is not active on a site.
+* Subscriptions: fix an issue that prevented displaying subscribers count in the subscription forms.

 = 7.1 =